 Binocular and spotting scopes are their bread and butter.
-The quality of their products does depend on the amount of money the buyers is prepared to spend.
-While that’s understandable, even their entry level products are superior in quality to the competition’s offer.
+The quality of their products does depend on the amount of money the buyers are prepared to spend.
+While that’s understandable, even their entry-level products are superior in quality to the competition’s offer.

-While Bushnell and Barska are manufacturing products for all types of optics markets, Celestron is a company that’s best known for their naturist selection.
-Few can say that they have a better offer for the outdoor fanatic when it comes to spotting scopes and binoculars.
+While Bushnell and Barska are manufacturing products for all types of optics markets, Celestron is a company that’s best known for its natural selection.
+Few can say that they have a better offering for the outdoor fanatic when it comes to spotting scopes and binoculars.